AjayaRamachandran/AjayaRamachandran/README.md

 <!--# Hello!-->
 <img src="https://imagizer.imageshack.com/img922/6695/8cFx2e.jpg" width="1000" height ="125">

 ### Hi!
-I'm Ajaya Ramachandran, and I'm an upcoming CS student at Northeastern University.
+I'm Ajaya Ramachandran, and I'm a CS student at Northeastern University.
-###### I'm a big fan of coding, and I'm always looking for new things to learn!
+###### I'm always looking for new things to learn, and new projects to take on.

 My Future Plans: